LOOSE-LIPS/loose-lips-2.0/src/routes/blog/brain-rays-queer-essentials-2/index.md

 author: 100
 banner:
   - imported/brain-rays-queer-essentials-2/image1334.jpeg
-description: >-
-  Hello to the Loose Lipped massive!
-Today we have a tuneblast from Brain Rays, an intriguing Devon-generated gentlemen who just does whatever he wants really; high bpm beaters, scintillating soundtracks (including Rhys Chapman&rsquo;s debut film Wonderkid), crew found-ings (Wrong Music and Bizarre Rituals) and radio shows (Die Curious&nbsp;on Threads).
-Packing that into one sentence wasn&rsquo;t [...]Read More...
+description: "Hello to the Loose Lipped massive!
+Today we have a tuneblast from Brain Rays, an intriguing Devon-generated gentlemen who just does whatever he wants really; high bpm beaters, scintillating soundtracks (including Rhys Chapman’s debut film Wonderkid), crew found-ings (Wrong Music and Bizarre Rituals) and radio shows (Die Curious\_on Threads).
+Packing that into one sentence wasn’t [...]Read More..."
 published: true
 tags: picks
 featured: false